- Home

 1. Think about what type of care your loved one may benefit from

-It doesn’t necessarily take long to come to the conclusion that a loved one needs care.
+It might not take long to reach the conclusion that a loved one needs care.
 For example, if they’re no longer able to carry out daily tasks by themselves, you have concerns over their safety, or if they’re returning home from hospital after an extended stay.

+However, deciding on the type of care required can take more time and consideration.
 There are various types of care, and each one will be better suited to particular needs and situations.
-For example, home care, which involves daily visits from a carer, can be ideal for people who can no longer carry out daily tasks by themselves, but wish to stay at home.
+For example, home care, which involves daily visits from a carer, can be ideal for people who can no longer carry out daily tasks by themselves but wish to remain at home.
 While for someone living with dementia, 24/7 care, such as that offered in a residential care home, may be better suited.

-With so many care options available, it’s worth taking considerable time to think about which would best suit your loved ones needs.
-Doing this research before opening up a conversation around care with your loved one can help things go more smoothly.
+With so many care options available, it’s worth taking the time to think about which would best suit your loved one’s needs.
+Doing this research before opening up a conversation around care can help things go more smoothly.

 2. Consider planting the seed early

-Transitioning from living independently to accepting and arranging care is often a very gradual process, and something that requires more than a one time discussion.
-With this in mind, there are a number of benefits that can come from starting conversations around care early.
+Transitioning from living independently to accepting and arranging care is often a gradual process, and something that requires more than one discussion.
+With this in mind, there are several benefits to starting conversations early.

-Firstly, planting the seed around the idea of care and letting it settle for a little while can allow your loved one time valuable to consider, and perhaps come to terms with the idea of care without added pressure.
-It can also take away some of the shock, if and when the time comes to properly discuss care at a later date.
+Firstly, planting the seed around the idea of care and allowing it to settle can allow your loved one valuable time to consider, and perhaps come to terms with the idea of care without added pressure.
+It can also take away some of the shock, if and when you need to discuss care properly at a later date.

 For example, if, at this moment in time, you were asked whether or not you’d accept care later in life to help with the things you could no longer do for yourself, we can expect that the majority of us would answer with a confident yes – because it’s the most practical response.